loreanvictor/master-thesis/proposal.typ

 A key challenge for implementing realtime collaboration for UML modeling tools such as Apollon (or any other realtime collaboration program), is ensuring that every user is working with the same data.
 When network is prone to disconnection or delay, it is impossible to guarantee a strong consistency and constant availability @cap.
 Practically, for example in an educational setting, this would either mean constant interuption for the students while tutors attempt to provide feedback, or tutors providing feedback on diagrams that the students have already changed.

 A common-place solution to this is adopting a weaker consistency model, _eventual consistency_, allowing for more optimistic systems that would apply user changes immediately to their local replica and then synchronise with other clients @eventually-consistent.
 Such solutions however require complex and error-prone reconcilliation mechanisms @crdt-list.
-Even newer refinements such as conflict-free data types (CRDTs) have unnecessary complexity and inefficient consumption of bandwidth and memory, even for cases as simple as a one-way counter #cite("crdt-list", "delta-crdt"), as shown in #link(<figure-1>)[Figure 1].
+Even newer refinements such as conflict-free data types (CRDTs) have unnecessary complexity and inefficient consumption of bandwidth and memory, even for cases as simple as a one-way counter @crdt-list, @delta-crdt, as shown in #link(<figure-1>)[Figure 1].

 #figure(
   image("figures/g-counter-cvrdt.png", width: 80%),